likarajo/likarajo.github.io/MyProjects/MQMonitoring/index.md

 --------

  * Background
- * Problems faced
- * How the tool helps
- * Description
- * Requirements
- * Inputs
+ * Action point
- * Outputs
+ * Value and benefits
- * Note
+ * Implementation

 Background:
 -----------

 The application that we support in our project is connected to multiple other external applications via message queues.
-Those external applications are downstream applications, which either receive feed from the central application, or can communicate with the central application on request-reply basis via message queues.
+Those external applications are downstream applications, which either receive feed from the central application, or can communicate with the central application on request-reply basis via message queues (IBM Websphere MQ).

-Proactive Monitoring & Alerting demands automation like developing an automated script which will send alerts to the support team periodically.
+Proactive Monitoring & Alerting demands automation like developing an automated script which will send alerts and status updates to the support team periodically with the queue depth of each MQ.
-It includes building checkpoints into the different interfaces, which can minimize monitoring efforts.
+It includes building checkpoints into the different interfaces, which can minimize, or rather eliminate manual monitoring efforts.

 Action point:
 ------------